DrewDahlman/dockerize-all-the-things/crystal/readme.md

 hello world!
 ```

 Now in your IDE edit that file and change the message and then in your console run that command again and you should see your message.
-This is showing that even through we're in a container our app is still referncing our code on our local machine.
+This is showing that even though we're in a container our app is still referencing our code on our local machine.

 Let's build a production version of the app! just run `crystal build src/docker_test.cr` After that you will see that a new file has been created on your system and that's the final executable from crystal.
 This was again all done using the container.